01 Early Money

 History of money from Islam

+In order to understand what bitcoin is, we need to understand where money came from, and the historical development of this ‘measure of value’.
 In studying the history of money, many historians look at the empirical evidence and historical accounts, but from an islamic point of view, we also have information about early man that must be included in this narrative.
 Mankind’s began was with Aadam and his wife.
 They were both existing in paradise, and we know for a fact there was no money or economy at the time.
 There was no commerce, because there was no shortage of anything.
 You would only exchange one thing for another if items were limited in supply.
 So we can make a strong assumption that they didn’t even know what money was while in paradise.
 There was no need for it.
+When Aadam and his wife ate the forbidden fruit, they were exposed to a few new things, ironically related to the concept of ownership.
+They were exposed to:- Their nakedness,

 - Scarcity,